 In this "97" form produces a full-size tree of around 20ft.

 The Pyrus "rootstock" is used for producing large specimen pear trees.
 This is basically a pear seedling and hence is the equivalent of growing a pear tree on its own roots.
-It is compatible with all pear varieties and eventually produces a very large tree - more than 6m / 20ft, and usually very long-lived.
+It is compatible with all pear varieties and eventually produces a very large tree - well over 6m / 20ft, and usually very long-lived.
 It can be grown on most soils and is tolerant of chalk.